DABCO

 DABCO (1,4-diazabicyclo[2.2.2]octane), also known as triethylenediamine or TEDA, is a bicyclic organic compound with the formula N_{2}(C_{2}H_{4})_{3}.
 This colorless solid is a highly nucleophilic tertiary amine base, which is used as a catalyst and reagent in polymerization and organic synthesis.

 It is similar in structure to quinuclidine, but the latter has one of the nitrogen atoms replaced by a carbon atom.
 Regarding their structures, both DABCO and quinuclidine are unusual in that the methylene hydrogen atoms are eclipsed within each of the three ethylene linkages.
-Furthermore, the diazacyclohexane rings, of which there are three, adopt the boat conformations, not the usual chair conformations.
+Furthermore, the diazacyclohexane rings adopt the boat conformations, not the usual chair conformations.

 Reactions

 The pK_{a} of [HDABCO]^{+} (the protonated derivative) is 8.8, which is almost the same as ordinary alkylamines.
 The nucleophilicity of the amine is high because the amine centers are unhindered.
 It is sufficiently basic to promote a variety of coupling reactions.